forxtu/Front-end-notes/JS/method-chaining.md

     this.add = function(i) {
         this.i += i;
-        return this; // to get object instead if 'undefined' }
+        return this; // to get an object instead of 'undefined' }

     this.substract = function(i) {